 Wisconsin appears to be a hunting capital of the Midwest, as it’s thought that people here hunt up to 200,000 deer per season – certainly, it was close to that number in 2015.
 And that’s only over a period of nine days!

 Wisconsin is, oddly enough, known as the toilet paper capital of the world.
-That honour, specifically, goes to Green Bay.
+That honor, specifically, goes to Green Bay.

 Wisconsin holds the title of being the ginseng capital of the US!
 As well as being top on cheese and lakeside jaunts, you’ll find that more ginseng is grown here than anywhere else in the country.
 What’s more, it’s thought Wisconsin produces around 10% of the world’s ginseng supplies!